-(B) Combining Differing Controlled Substances (Except Cocaine Base).-The Drug Equivalency Tables also provide a means for combining differing controlled substances to obtain a single offense level.
+(B) Combining Differing Controlled Substances.-The Drug Equivalency Tables also provide a means for combining differing controlled substances to obtain a single offense level.
 In each case, convert each of the drugs to its marihuana equivalent, add the quantities, and look up the total in the Drug Quantity Table to obtain the combined offense level.
-To determine a single offense level in a case involving cocaine base and other controlled substances, see subdivision (D) of this note.

 For certain types of controlled substances, the marihuana equivalencies in the Drug Equivalency Tables are "capped" at specified amounts (e.g., the combined equivalent weight of all Schedule V controlled substances shall not exceed 999 grams of marihuana).
 Where there are controlled substances from more than one schedule (e.g., a quantity of a Schedule IV substance and a quantity of a Schedule V substance), determine the marihuana equivalency for each schedule separately (subject to the cap, if any, applicable to that schedule).
-Then add the marihuana equivalency (subject to the cap, if any, applicable to the combined amounts).
+Then add the marihuana equivalencies to determine the combined marihuana equivalency (subject to the cap, if any, applicable to the combined amounts).